saloniankita/Fin_Sight/README.md

 # Fin_Sight
 An NLP based tool that extracts insights and user intent from data to leverage banking solutions on where to invest, improve and innovate📊

+# Backdrop
+According to Epsilon research, 80% of customers are more likely to do business with you if you provide personalized service.
+Banking is no exception.
+Our product anticipates customer needs in a more concrete manner by using latest technology to attain a high level of insight that can be set up in a matter of days, delivered in near real time and without the need for a data scientist to maintain the model.

 # Aim
 The sole aim is to unlock the hidden user sentiment or emotion which would exponentially impact the growth of the bank with respect to its competitiors and provide valuabe advice on which domains they should continue, improve, invest and innovate to maximize its user appeal.